 On March 25, many of us (through ARS) filed claims with the French collecting society ADAGP for illustration work dating back to 1995.
-Now, in two weeks, April 22, 2019, another deadline will give us an opportunity to file additional claims with the United Kingdom.
+In two weeks, April 22, 2019, another deadline will give us an opportunity to file additional claims with the United Kingdom.

 This success is the result of efforts by the American Society of Illustrators Partnership.
 ASIP is the coalition of illustrators groups that have worked for years toward this goal.

 To join, the only requirement is that you must be a published illustrator and you must apply for ARS membership directly.
 There is no membership fee and all published US artists are eligible.
-Once you are a member you can then file claims for your published work.
+Once you are an ARS Illustrator member, you can then file claims for your published work.

 The Artists Rights Society (ARS is Latin for Art) is a widely-respected, long-established fine art collecting society.
 It is one of 41 international "Sister Societies" monitored by the quasi-governmental body CISAC.
 CISAC conducts audits of each organization.
 It checks their books and makes sure that their income and distribution models fulfill the strictest international guidelines.
 ARS is a member of CISAC and has a 30-year history of seeing that fine artists are paid for the use of their work.
 We're pleased that ARS has agreed to add illustrators' reprographic rights to their agenda.

 1. Download the pdf Illustrators Member Agreement from the ARS website.
 There are helpful FAQs at this link.